colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 author: Colin Atkinson
 ---

-While I was attempting to write a <s>horrific hack that makes puppies cry</s> wonderfully elegant piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
+While I was attempting to write a <s>horrific hack</s> wonderfully elegant piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
 Namely, that you can only associate so many of them with any given file.
 How did I hit this maximum?
 Just... don't worry about it, ok?
 Regardless, while looking into this, I found out an even weirder part: that this maximum number actually depends on the length of the streams' names.

 Alternate Data Streams are a lesser known bit of NTFS weirdness.
 They're similar to xattrs on Linux, except you don't need a special API to read and write data to them.
 Just pop them open like any other file.
 They are also extremely similar to macOS resource forks--in fact, they were originally created for compatibility between the two systems.